Reframe how you think about job interviews. Consider them a fact finding mission…not an interrogation!

 - What trends do you see in the future that will affect your organization and industry?

 Having these pre-written questions with you during the interview will remind you of what you are supposed to be asking.
-Those endorphins have a way of stealing your brain power.
+(Yes, you can bring a list of questions!
+The interviewer is reading off a list so why can’t you?)
+Those endorphins have a way of stealing your brain power and you may have difficulty remembering everything you wanted to ask.

 The idea is to have a dialog with your interviewer.
 The flow should go something like this: They ask you a question.
 You provide an answer and ask them a question.
 A nice tennis match feel.